Resources for school governors

 Instrument of Government

-Every governing body is legally required to have an Instrument of Government, a document recording the name of the school and the composition of the governing body.
-The governing body is responsible for its preparation and it must be approved by:
+Every governing board is legally required to have an Instrument of Government, a document recording the name of the school and the composition of the governing board.
+The governing board is responsible for its preparation and it must be approved by:

 - the foundation governors

 Once the draft instrument has been approved, the governing board submits it to the local authority.
 The governing board with the local authority can review and change the instrument at any time.